Once you've completed your property search and identified which rental homes fit your criteria, it's time to think about

 7. How much is the deposit, and is there a holding deposit?

 Some landlords require a holding deposit.
-This is a sum of money to prove you are a serious prospective tenant but should be capped at one week's rent and refunded to you once you take up the tenancy/taken off your first month's rent.
+This is a sum of money to prove you are a serious prospective tenant.
+It is capped at one week's rent and refunded to you once you take up the tenancy or taken off your first month's rent.

 8. What’s the policy on pets and redecoration?

-All landlords will have their own policy on pets and redecoration, with some more lenient than others.
-It's important for you to know where you stand from the off, as it could stop you getting into a dispute at a later date.
+All landlords will have their own policy on pets and redecoration, some more lenient than others.
+You need to know where you stand from the off, as it could stop you from getting into a dispute at a later date.

 9. How energy efficient is the property?

 Minimum Energy Efficiency Standards (MEES) require landlords to make sure rental properties have an Energy Performance Certificate rating of at least an 'E-'.
-There may be exceptions to this, for example if you are renting a listed or conservation building but these are quite unusual.
+There may be exceptions to this, such as renting a listed or conservation building, but these are quite unusual.

 10. Is there anything else I need to know?

-There may be other questions you need to ask to figure out if the property is suitable for your specific circumstances and it's crucial you do your best to get these queries answered, no matter how obvious or irrelevant they may seem.
+There may be other questions you need to ask to figure out if the property is suitable for your specific circumstances, and you must do your best to get these queries answered, no matter how obvious or irrelevant they may seem.

 When carrying out a property viewing, it's important to be curious and thorough.
-Remind yourself that this is somewhere you could be living for months or even years and so you shouldn't leave any detail to chance.
+Remind yourself that this is somewhere you could be living for months or even years, so you shouldn't leave any detail to chance.

-The list outlined above is not exhaustive - there are other topics to think about, including who is responsible for managing the property and who should be contacted in the event of an emergency or for repairs.
+The list outlined above is not exhaustive - there are other topics to think about, including who is responsible for managing the property and who should be contacted in an emergency or for repairs.
 For even more information about viewing a property, do have a read through our '12 Questions to Ask When Viewing a Rental Property' blog post.

 To help out with the moving process, we have created a checklist for tenants to remind you of all the information you need to know before committing.